Gastrointestinal Health Panel™

 Subsequently, the intestinal mucosa releases secretory IgA to neutralize the antigens.
 SIgA testing,

-unlike IgG, allows the detection of mild, subclinical and latent intolerance cases.
+unlike IgG, allows the detection of mild, subclinical and latent allergy/sensitivity cases.
 Furthermore, the

 short SIgA half-life ensures earlier and more effective compliance and follow-up assessments.